by Karen A Boudrie

 Categories: Be on the Lookout

-The NOPD is asking for the public's help in identifying a subject wanted in connection with a theft reported in the Third District.
+The NOPD is asking for the public's help in identifying suspects and locating a vehicle used in connection with multiple auto burglaries in the Fourth District.

-The NOPD is asking for the public's assistance in identifying two persons wanted in connection with a simple robbery in the Eighth District.
+The NOPD is asking for the public's assistance in locating a subject wanted in connection with a simple burglary investigation in the First District.

 ...in your inbox.